The Walking Dead (comic book): List of characters

 After the prison assault, the remaining survivors regroup at Hershel's farm, and meet Abraham Ford, Eugene Porter and Rosita Espinosa.
-The group travel to Washington DC where they are hunted by Chris, encounter Gabriel Stokes, a priest, and are then recruited by Aaron and Eric to join the Alexandria Safe-Zone, a city run by congressman Douglas Monroe.
+The group travel to Washington, D.C. where they are hunted by Chris, encounter Gabriel Stokes, a priest, and are then recruited by Aaron and Eric to join the Alexandria Safe-Zone, a city run by congressman Douglas Monroe.
 Among the residents are Heath and Dr. Denise Cloyd, who quickly become close allies to the core group, and eventually the conflicted Nicholas.
 Douglas's son, Spencer tries to form a relationship with Andrea.
 Rick falls in love with Jessie Anderson, an abused wife.
 Abraham forms a relationship with Holly, a member of the construction crew.

 A group of men, known as The Scavengers, tries to conquer Alexandria; the fight attracts a pack of walkers that invades the safe zone, which led to the death of many Alexandrians.
 After this, Rick and Andrea form a long-standing relationship.

 Later, the safe zone starts a trading network with the Hilltop Colony, with help from its scout Paul "Jesus" Monroe.

 However, their safety is again threatened by the psychopathic Negan and his group known as The Saviors, who reside in a factory.
 The Hilltop and Alexandria join with The Kingdom, which is run by King Ezekiel, in a war against the Saviors.
 The war ends thanks to Dwight, a savior who decided to betray Negan.

 After the war, newcomers such as Magna and Dante are introduced into the series.
 Oceanside, another community out at sea, is established, as well as safety perimeters across the DC area, which are violated by the presence of the Whisperers, a tribe of people disguised as the dead who have rejected the notion of re-establishing civilization.
 The leader, Alpha, antagonizes Rick as her daughter, Lydia, forms a romantic relationship with Carl.
 When Alpha's second in command, Beta, takes leadership of the group, he declares war against the communities.